 The Walter W. Stiern Library hosted an interdisciplinary panel discussion: “The Sound of Something Better,” A Legacy of Racial Injustice in Bakersfield.
 This panel addressed racial and religious inequalities in Bakersfield and surrounding communities.
 The presenters were Donato Cruz, Carolyn Lane, and Eileen Diaz.
 Topics included Bakersfield housing redlining.
 Recorded on October 26, 2022, at the Walter W. Stiern Library.

 In 1948, Shelley v.
-Kraemer, a U.S. Supreme Court case, held that racially restrictive covenants in real property deeds which prohibited the sale of property to non-Caucasians unconstitutionally violated the equal protection provision of the Fourteenth Amendment.
+Kraemer, a U.S. Supreme Court case held that courts should no longer be enforce racially restrictive covenants in real property deeds, which prohibited the sale of property to non-Caucasians.
+Racially restrictive covenants violated the equal protection provision of the Fourteenth Amendment.
 While Shelley v.
-Kraemer overturned the “enforcement” of racially restrictive covenants, contracts still included race restrictions until 1950 when the FHA announced that it would not finance homes that had racially exclusive agreements.
+Kraemer overturned the “court enforcement” of racially restrictive covenants, contracts still included race restrictions until 1950 when the FHA announced that it would not finance homes that had racially exclusive agreements.
+The effect was minimal.
 This did not end housing segregation and it was not until 1968 when the Fair Housing Act was passed, the last Civil Rights Act of the 1960s.
 Housing inequalities continue to this day.

 Between 1938 to 1950 there were an estimated 171 housing tracts built or had notarized racially restrictive covenants written in Bakersfield.
 While this research provides a glimpse to the vast racial segregation in Bakersfield, this research does not include individual housing racial restrictions that predate the FHA recommendation, nor does this research include other forms of racial segregation, or demographic research.
 The first racially restricted tract covenant was in 1938, Tract 1043, Rose Garden tract.
 Some tracts were older, but racially restricted covenants were not summited until after 1938, and some early tracts were re-subdivided during 1938-1950.